 The High Quality Protein and Good Fats section includes:

-“Lean protein” in this case can be defined as having no visible fat, but specifically:
+“Lean meat” in this case can be defined as having no visible fat, but specifically:

 Important points to remember:

-• Foods can be made creamier with things like puréed cashews (especially great for salad dressings) and potatoes.
+- Foods can be made creamier with things like puréed cashews (especially great for salad dressings and even plant-based sour cream!) and potatoes.

-• Whole herbs, minerals, spices and low caloric plant products (e.g., plant-based “milk” excluding coconut milk) are considered under 4◊Foods and can be used at will.
+- Whole herbs, minerals, spices and low caloric plant products (e.g., plant-based “milk” – excluding coconut milk) are considered under 4◊Foods and can be used at will (the main exception being moderating salt in the salt-sensitive)

 What the Nutrition Star turns out to be is an 80+% healthily-prepared plant- and lean protein/fatty seafood-based diet.
 We believe it provides the magical intersection between what’s Effective, Livable, and Flexible (“The Magic ELF”) – and, it is adaptable to about any eating preference!
 Which is why, again, we invite individuals and industry alike to unite behind a single banner – Project Simplify Health!